Peel en Maas

 Each town has its own characteristics.
 The municipality's official slogan is: "beleef de ruimte!" (experience the space!).

 History

 The towns are situated in the Dutch province of Limburg.
 This province was part of the southern Catholic parts of the Low Lands.
-The towns used to be under Belgian, German, and eventually Dutch rule.
-Each town has a strong local identity and there is a healthy rivalry during the annual carnaval festivities.
+Through history, the towns have been under Belgian, German, and eventually Dutch rule.
+Each town has a strong local identity and there is a healthy rivalry during the annual carnival festivities.

 Sightseeing

 The municipality has several noteworthy places to visit.